 Every woman you pass on the street is struggling with insecurity about something.
 Know that you’re not alone in with your insecure feelings!

-I wish I could tell you that there’s a quick fix for this battle with insecurity or that there is a way to make the feelings go away.
+I wish I could tell you that there’s a quick fix for this battle with feeling insecure or that there is a way to make the feelings go away.

 The difficult news is that the feelings of insecurity aren’t going anywhere, BUT the good news is that we can learn how to deal with them.
 I want to show you how I’ve learned to battle with my insecure feelings.